noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 16. *Calvin & Hobbes: The Days Are Just Packed* by Bill Watterson
 	* I've loved Calvin & Hobbes since I was a child and have read all of them.
 It's a nice nostalgia trip to re-read them plus I pick up on more of the jokes now.
 17. *The Persians* by Aeschylus; Translated by Robert Potter
-	* A lot of pandering to the Greek audience, the persians referring to themselves as barbarians and bemoaning how foolish they were to face the mighty Greek armies.
+	* A lot of pandering to the Greek audience, the Persians referring to themselves as barbarians and bemoaning how foolish they were to face the mighty Greek armies.
 Still it was pretty decent and interesting from a historical perspective.
 18. *The Seven Against Thebes* by Aeschylus; Translated by E. D. A. Morshead
 	* Decent, the closing scene with Antigone was interesting.
 19. *God Is Not Great: How Religion Poisons Everything* by Christopher Hitchens
 	* Hitchens has a way of showing things outside the normal cultural lens we view the world through.
 20. *What Isaiah Says To Me* by Daryl Budd
 	* While reading through the Old Testament as part of my reading list, I decided to read my grandfathers book on Isaiah.
-He definitely spent a lot of time studying it and it's probably a decent study guide for mormons.
+He definitely spent a lot of time studying it and it's probably a decent study guide for Mormons.
 21. *The Old Testament (New International Version)*
 	* I had forgotten that the old testament heavily features magic and gods other than the god of Israel.
 There are even prophets of the other gods that issue curses and such.
 I found the history sections interesting, the prophecy sections uninteresting apart from noting that many of them have passed their stated time frame.
 22. *Agamemnon* by Aeschylus; Translated by E. D. A. Morshead